Step 1 - What You Need to Do A Month Or Two Before You Move?

 Important!
 Choose Your Elevator Time Wisely!

 Choosing the right elevator time is a crucial step in your move and one of the reasons an on-site estimate is so important.
 Once we have your estimate prepared, we'll let you know the most appropriate elevator time slot to reserve.
-Enough time should be available before your elevator time, to load, drive to your new place, and grab a bite to eat.

 4. Get Packing!!!

 Start by packing the things you rarely use, but can't throw away.
 Items like your bicycle pump, air mattress, out of season clothing, and extra pots and pans are a good place to start.
 Try to use larger boxes that are similar in size, and avoid the use of liquor boxes if possible.
 Larger, like-sized boxes will help us move your stuff faster, safer, and pack our truck better.
-Once you've finished packing a box, make sure you label it on top with the location you'd like us to place in your new home.
+Once you've finished packing a box, make sure you label it on top with the location you'd like us to place it in your new home.
 This way, when we carry the box, we can see exactly where you want it.

 Pro Tip...
 Label Boxes On The Top & On One Side